alexanderpei/DeepEarnings/README.md

 Financial data is messy because comapanies may omit certain financial data fields (Apple may not have reported their good will for example).
 KNN imputation is a method used to fill in missing nan values based on closer points according to some distance metric.
+This may or may not be a valid assumption for certain data fields.

 The data are also scaled by the market capitalization of every company to allow fair comparisons between companies' financial data.

 The data are also whitened (zero mean and unit variance across features) which can improve neural network training.

 The data set contains 56621 samples after cleaning.
-Train:test:validation are 0.8:0.1:0.1.
+Train:test:validation set are split 0.8:0.1:0.1.

 The network will contain two hidden layers with 250 hidden units each implented using Keras.
 SeLU activations were chosen opposed to ReLU for better test data. l2 regularization also reduced overfitting and improved test accuracy.